Skip to Content

 Racial diversity is always a hot topic; it seems every other week, new measures are being implemented in universities, workplaces and neighborhoods to ensure a racially-diverse environment.
 Despite this, one of the biggest causes of diminishing racial diversity in Atlanta Public Schools is never questioned: charter schools.

-APS is home to over 19 charter schools, making up just over 20 percent of all schools in the district.
+APS is home to 19 charter schools, making up just over 20 percent of all schools in the district.
 Rather than being overseen by the Board of Education like public schools, charter schools are independently run.
 Essentially, they are an outsourced form of schooling that handles much of their business outside the scope of APS oversight.
 In spite of this separation, charter schools still receive public funding.

 Charter schools are often marketed as a better, more effective alternative to public schools.
 While the higher test scores in these schools may seem to support this claim, this doesn’t hold up to scrutiny.
 In actuality, the difference in test scores has nothing to do with more effective schooling, but with a higher economic class.
 There is a well-known correlation between wealth and higher test scores.
 In fact, this correlation is so strong that test scores can be predicted based on a group’s economic makeup.
 Using these predictions provided by APS Insights, it is clear that most Atlanta charter schools actually fall below the levels of state test proficiency predicted for their economic status.